-OPERATIONS STANDARD 40.1 The agency has a written directive that identifies the responsibilities of patrol officers including: A. The tasks associated with the patrol function (e.g. traffic control, maintaining law and order, crime prevention, responding to calls for service, etc.) and; B. The categories of crimes and incidents wherein patrol officers are responsible for conducting preliminary and/or follow-up investigation(s) and preparation of reports. up inv ne incidents, a patrol officer will be able to conduct both the preliminary and follow - vestigations.
-In other situations, follow-up investigations may be conducted by tigative or other specialized units.
+STANDARD 40.1 The agency has a written directive that identifies the responsibilities of patrol officers including:

+- A. The tasks associated with the patrol function (e.g. traffic control, maintaining law and order, crime prevention, responding to calls for service, etc.) and; - B. The categories of crimes and incidents wherein patrol officers are responsible for conducting preliminary and/or follow-up investigation(s) and preparation of reports.

+Commentary: In some incidents, a patrol officer will be able to conduct both the preliminary and follow - up investigations.
+In other situations, follow-up investigations may be conducted by investigative or other specialized units.
 This should be established by the agency.